 - Do a flag salute before the event.

-- Make and hang posters promoting the event at school, along the walking route and throughout the community.
+- Make and hang posters promoting the event at school,

 - Provide parents with maps of safe routes to school.

 - Use the school PA’s system to announce pedestrian and bike safety tips and make reminders about the event.